How good was Michael Jordan, really?

 One of which is what's called a media guide.

 For the kids who don't appreciate the institution of the media guide, back in our day, they used to print directories and send them out to media members.
+Yeah, like, hey,

+what are the statistics from last year?
+There's no basketball reference.
 You need to open up the media guide.

+Physical book.
 A book to look at, though, this person was the 13th pick in the 1992 draft.

 Yeah, here's the phone number for the assistant PR person.

+That is where I needed to go.
 I needed to find Pablo the 1996-97 Vancouver Grizzlies media guide.

 How in demand was this

+lost artifact?
 What if literally no one but you, Tom Haberstro,

-even gives the beginning of a about this there is one person who is not only giving a but willing to sell that
+There is one person who is not only giving a shit, but willing to sell that

-to anybody who wanted it for five dollars
+to anybody who wanted it for $5.

-tom you've been dangling this reveal in front of me for so long
+Tom, you've been dangling this reveal in front of me for so long.

 This right here.

+This is real.
 I've never held this before in my life.

+How does it feel?
+Oh, it's weighty.
 I want you to open up to page 177.

 What does it say?

 Vancouver Grizzlies, Courtside Crew, Italics, T-lettering, Sans-Serif font.
+Yeah.

 The name next to that is Alex.
+Yes.

 Alex Rucker.